truenas/documentation/content/en/hub/sharing/smb/smb-share.md

 TrueNAS uses Samba to provide SMB services.
 SMB has multiple versions.
 Version 1 (SMB1) is strongly discouraged for security reasons - please see the separate advisory.
 Modern computers will usually use SMB versions 2.0 up to 3.1.1.

 {{% alert color="warning" %}}
-SMB1 and another old protocol, NetBIOS ("NetBIOS over TCP/IP"), are not required for discovery of shares, and in most cases they can - and should - be safely disabled.
+SMB1 and another old protocol, NetBIOS ("NetBIOS over TCP/IP"), are not required for discovery of SMB shares, and in most cases they can - and should - be safely disabled.
 A newer protocol called WS-Discovery is used instead in all modern versions of Windows to discover and list file shares.
 By default, TrueNAS will start a WS-Discovery service when required.
 {{% /alert %}}

 To get started, make sure a <a href="/hub/initial-setup/storage/datasets/">dataset has been created</a>.
 This dataset stores the data that is going to be shared.
 Next, activate the SMB service, create the share, and configure permissions for the share.